kyleboden/startup/notes.md

         <div class="box">This is a box.</div>
     </body>
     </html>
+    ```

-* Padding is the space inside an element, between its content and its border.
+   * **Padding** is the space inside an element, between its content and its border.

-  * In the example above, the padding: 20px; adds 20 pixels of space inside the .box element, between the content (This is a box.) and its border.
+     * In the example above, the `padding: 20px;` adds 20 pixels of space inside the `.box` element, between the content ("This is a box.") and its border.
      * This increases the size of the element because it pushes the border outward.

-* Margin is the space outside an element, creating distance between the element’s border and other surrounding elements.
+   * **Margin** is the space outside an element, creating distance between the element’s border and other surrounding elements.
-  * In the example above, the margin: 30px; adds 30 pixels of space outside the .box element, separating it from other elements or the edge of the browser window.
+     * In the example above, the `margin: 30px;` adds 30 pixels of space outside the `.box` element, separating it from other elements or the edge of the browser window.
      * Margin does not affect the size of the element itself; it just adds space around it.

+   * **Summary**:
-* Padding: Space inside the element, between the content and the border.
+     * **Padding**: Space inside the element, between the content and the border.
-* Margin: Space outside the element, creating distance between it and other elements or the page boundary.
+     * **Margin**: Space outside the element, creating distance between it and other elements or the page boundary.

-5. Given this HTML and this CSS, how will the images be displayed using flex?
+5. **Given this HTML and this CSS, how will the images be displayed using flex?**

     ```html
     <!DOCTYPE html>
     <html lang="en">